 By now, I suspect that your mind may have started ticking, imagining at least one or two aspects of your business that could benefit from adding a system, creating a process, or twisting up a way to connect your applications.
 Spend the time and investigate how you can simplify, streamline, and automate your daily operations.
 You may find it will pay big dividends in your productivity and reduce that feeling of being overwhelmed by all the details you’re managing every day.

-About our guest blogger Jude Rush: Jude has been hooked on technology since she got her first personal computer 30 years ago.
-She is the AssistU 2016 Techie VA of the Year, and a Certified Professional Virtual Assistant, who supports her clients in most every aspect of managing their businesses.
-When she’s not working, she’s likely to be cooking, traveling, listening to music, or obsessing over this week’s NFL football pool picks.
+About our guest blogger Jude Rush: Jude has been hooked on technology since she got her first personal computer over 30 years ago.
+She is the AssistU 2019 VA of the Year, and a Certified Master Virtual Assistant, who supports her clients in most every aspect of managing their businesses.
+When she’s not working, she’s likely to be listening to music, knitting, or when it’s football season, obsessing over the New Orleans Saints’ next game.

 Learn more about her at JudeRushVA.com